ynnsnr/yoo76.github.io/_posts/2013-11-04-busy-p-remix.markdown

 name: Busy P - This Song (Faggy Dux Remix)
 ---

-We've just submitted our new remix of Busy P - "This Song".
-Votes are closed, we're waiting for the results!
+Our submission for the Busy P - "This Song" remix contest.
+The track wasn't choosed, but we expect future to give it another chance!